BudacuVlad/music-store/docs/1 plan/BACKLOG.md

     user can have multiple products
     user can have multiple donations

-    user can register and login
-    user can update info
-    user can view product list
-    user can check details of product
-    user can add a product in cart user can track product (shipped/delivered)
-    user can be documented with artist's informations user can view cart
-    user can donate for admin support

 ## admin
     admin can have multiple users
     admin can have multiple products
     admin can have multiple artists

-    admin can view user and product list admin can create, update, delete products
-    admin can set estimated time delivery
-    admin can view user with products' situations admin receive donations from users
-    admin can view donation list

 ## artist
     artist can have multiple products